 - Transferring as a result of a superintendents' agreement.
-Two superintendents can approve the transfer of a student from one school unit to another if the superintendents agree the transfer is in the student's best interest, and if the student's parent approves.
+Two superintendents can approve the transfer of a student from one SAU to another if the superintendents agree the transfer is in the student's best interest, and if the student's parent approves.
 Under this arrangement, no tuition is exchanged among school units.
 Instead, the transferred student is considered a resident of the receiving school district for purposes of calculating state subsidy.
-More on superintendents' agreements.
+Learn more about superintendents' agreements.

 - Attending school in a nearby unit due to distance.
-A student whose parents live far from the normally designated, local public school can seek the consent of the local school board to attend school in an adjoining school administrative unit whose facilities might be closer.
-For this arrangement to take effect, the adjoining school unit must agree to accept tuition students.
-The sending school unit pays the cost of tuition and transportation.
+A student whose parents live far from the normally designated, local public school can seek the consent of the local school board to attend school in an adjoining SAU whose facilities might be closer.
+For this arrangement to take effect, the adjoining SAU must agree to accept tuition students.
+The sending SAU pays the cost of tuition and transportation.

-- Living within a school unit of 10 or fewer students.
+- Living within an SAU of 10 or fewer students.
 A student whose parents live in a school unit of 10 or fewer students are eligible to attend school in a nearby district if the school boards of both units agree.
 The home school district pays the cost of tuition and transportation.